Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-We are now ready to prove our key claim, which says that, under our assumption that $S_1$ does not contain a $u$-weak $\gamma$-cluster, there exists an internally spanned droplet in $S$ that has large intersection with $S_1$.
+We are now ready to prove our key claim, which says that, under our assumption that $S_1$ does not contain a $u$-weak $\gamma$-cluster, there exists a droplet that is internally spanned by $S \cap A$, and has large intersection with $S_1$.

 \begin{claim} There exists a droplet $D$ internally spanned by $S \cap A$ such that